Liwei1020T/HR_APP/README.md

 - HR/Admin assignment and management
 - Comments system for feedback discussions

-### 💬 Communication Channels
+### 💬 Communication Channels & Chat
 - Multiple channel types: General, Department, Project, Social
-- Public and private channels
+- Public and private channels with join/leave workflow
-- Join/leave functionality
-- Member management
+- In-channel chat feed (polling) for every channel
+- HR/Admin members can post **channel announcements** that instantly notify all members
+- Messages can be **pinned/unpinned** to highlight important updates
-- Channel creation (HR/Admin only)
+- Member management and channel creation (HR/Admin only)

+### 🎉 Birthday Celebrations
+- `date_of_birth` tracking on users
+- HR/Admin can create monthly birthday events with titles, descriptions, date, and location
+- Eligible employees automatically receive invitations and RSVP records
+- In-app notifications deep-link invitees directly to the RSVP panel
+- RSVP dashboard for admins to review going/pending/not going counts

 ### 📢 Announcements
 - Company-wide announcements with categories